-Before installing our Infrastructure agent, make sure your system meets the requirements.
+Before installing our infrastructure agent, make sure your system meets the requirements.

-Infrastructure supports only x86 processor architectures:
+The infrastructure agent supports only x86 processor architectures:

 - Linux: 64-bit architecture (also requires 64-bit package manager and dependencies)